oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/run-tests/run-tests.md

 }
 ```

 Lastly, you should also see your model trained under **Anomaly Detection**.
-You can check the FAP and other details here:
+You can check the FAP and other details here.

 ![](./images/Exp2.png)

 ## Inferencing

-Similarly, to make sure you have everything setup correctly in inferencing, you can upload the inferencing data to the **inferencing-data-bucket**.
-If you see a Data Flow run is triggered is successful, and in resulting bucket you see the result of anomaly detection, then the inferencing path is working.
-The application assumes you have performed training prior to inference.
+Similarly, pload the inferencing data file in the bucket specified by **inferencing-data-bucket**.
+If Data Flow run is triggered is successful, and in resulting bucket you see the result of anomaly detection, then the inferencing path is working.
+The application assumes user has performed training prior to inference.
 If this is not the case, ensure that the model\_info file mentioned previously exists in **results-bucket** in the same format.

-After a successful run, you should see something like the following in your **results-bucket**:
+After a successful run, the results-bucket should be populated as shown in the screenshot below in the **results-bucket**:

 ![](./images/Exp3.png)

-You can download the CSV file to view the detection results.
-The result for the TestData.csv linked in this page will give you something like the following:
+Download the CSV file to view and verify the anomaly detection results.
+When the sample test data set provided in section/lab is used for inference, AD Service response/output will be as shown below.

 ```